Skip to content

 from typing import ForwardRef

-Now we need a sample model and a reference to the same model, which will be used to creat a self referencing relation.
+Now we need a sample model and a reference to the same model, which will be used to create a self referencing relation.

 1